CFHS code : PL256

 Above information from Cambridge Family History Society Survey

-Headstone, inscribed on both sides, in the parish area of St Paul, five graves to the north of the south path, partway between the Lodge and central path.
+Headstone, inscribed on both sides, in the parish area of St Paul, five monuments to the north of the south path, midway between the Lodge and central path and under a holly tree.

 ‘In loving memory of Hezekiah White Few